Apollo DB-X18 125cc Dirt Bike Review

 This Dirt Bike stands at the length of 65", the width of 32.2", and height of 43".
 It's rather light, with a little over 80kg in gross and 67kg in net weight.
 The wheelbase is a cool 49.6".
 The size of the wheels, on the other hand, is 17" for the front and 14" for the rear.
 The entire frame is heavy duty steel, and a twin spare one at that.

-Overall, a light, sturdy, petite dirt bike for any and all interested in off-roading.
+Overall, a light, sturdy, petite dirt bike for any and all interested in off-road adventures.

 This light dirt bike comes with regular, everyday disc brakes.
 Both front and rear brakes are hydraulic and work rather well, a staple for all Apollo products.
 The suspension is non-adjustable for both front and rear, standing at 760mm and 320mm respectively.
 You control the brakes with both your hands and feet.